 Biological control

-For over 25 years, Alcimed has been supporting its clients in their biological control projects in order to meet the challenges of a more healthy and environmentally respectful agriculture.
+Our specialized team supports agrifood manufacturers in their biological control projects to meet the challenges of a more healthy and environmentally respectful agriculture.

 They trust us